 Consequently, all that shopping inconvenienced those who did very little or no shopping at all, as we exited Israel.
 We sat inside the bus for three hours while waiting for others to get their VAT refunds.
 I do not fault the pilgrims/tourists, but the coordinator and tour-director.
 The tour director who had been running the business for seventeen years should have considered these consequences and not just thought about her commission from the factory/store.

 This pilgrimage turned out to be just another travel experience for me.
 I wished more time was spent meditating inside the churches of great religious significance, but I felt like a tourist rushed to give way for other tourists.
-But it's wonderful to see people of differing culture and religions co-exist peacefully through their churches in the old City of Jerusalem.
-I was thankful to have a glimpse into some of the places in the world – Golan Heights, Haifa and the West Bank - where I would not visit otherwise.
-I came home with greater respect of the country I call home, and better understanding for the need for government.
+But it's wonderful to see people of different culture and religions co-exist peacefully through their churches in the Old City of Jerusalem.
+I was thankful to have a glimpse into some of the places in the world – Golan Heights, Haifa, and the West Bank - where I would not visit otherwise.
+I came home with a greater respect of the country I call home and a better understanding of the need for government.
 For a country or state without a government, look sad.